ICEDPaleography/font-khulmi/README.md

 #  About

-This directory contains traces of letter forms from the Khalili manuscript, a Central Asian manuscript in Imperial Aramaic.
+This directory contains a font based on the Khalili manuscript, a Central Asian manuscript in Imperial Aramaic.
+As part of development, traces of letter forms from the manuscript are also included.

+# Use

+You can download the [Khalili.otf](https://github.com/ICEDPaleography/font-khalili/raw/master/Khulmi.otf) font and install it the normal way you install fonts on your operating system.

-# Characters and Progress
+# Characters and Progress (now complete)
 The manuscript contains the following characters:

 | letter        | grapheme      | image  | traced | unicode |